Dera Ismail Khan District

-the British as part of the Punjab and remained so until 1901 when the North West Frontier Province or NWFP (now renamed as Khyber Pakhtunkhwa) was created.
+the East India Company and then became part of British India.
+In 1901 the district became part of the North-West Frontier Province when the province was created from the North-western territories of the Punjab.
+This province was later renamed to Khyber Pakhtunkhwa and Dera Ismail Khan is now one of its 38 districts.

 Geography

 The district of Dera Ismail Khan is bounded on the North east by the Bhakkar and Dera Ghazi Khan districts of Punjab.
 Eastern portions of the district along the Indus river are characterized by fertile alluvial plains, while lands farther from the river consist of clay soil cut by ravines from rainfall.
 The district is bounded on the southwest by a thin strip of the South Waziristan district, which separates D.I Khan from the Koh-e-Sulaiman mountain in the neighboring Baluchistan province.
 In the northwest is the Tank District.

 D.I Khan is separated from the Marwat plains of the Lakki Marwat district by a spur of clay and sandstone hills that stretch east from the Sulaiman mountains to the Indus river known as the Sheikh Badin Hills.

 The highest peak in the range is the limestone Sheik Badin mountain, which is protected by the Sheikh Badin National Park.
 Near the Indus River is a spur of limestone hills known as the Kafir Kot hills, where the ancient Hindu complex of Kafir Kot is located.
 DI Khan is also considered the center of Pakistan because of its location between Bhakkar, Mianwali of North Punjab, Zhob of Balochistan and South Waziristan of Pakistan's tribal belt.